micmejia/bible-dump/NKJV/Matthew/Matt 11.md

 "But to what shall I liken this generation?
 It is like children sitting in the marketplaces and calling to their companions,

 ###### 17
-and saying: 'We played the flute for you, And you did not dance; We mourned to you, And you did not [^b]lament.'
+and saying: 'We played the flute for you, And you did not dance; We mourned to you, And you did not lament.'

 ###### 18
 For John came neither eating nor drinking, and they say, 'He has a demon.'

 ###### 19
-The Son of Man came eating and drinking, and they say, 'Look, a glutton and a [^c]winebibber, a friend of tax collectors and sinners!'
-But wisdom is justified by her [^d]children." ## Woe to the Impenitent Cities
+The Son of Man came eating and drinking, and they say, 'Look, a glutton and a winebibber, a friend of tax collectors and sinners!'
+But wisdom is justified by her children." ## Woe to the Impenitent Cities

 ###### 20
 Then He began to rebuke the cities in which most of His mighty works had been done, because they did not repent: